etekweb/etekweb/README.md

 ### Hi there 👋

-My name is Ethan Matzdorf.
-I am a Michigan Tech alum in Computer Science, and am currently working as a senior developer at [24G](https://24g.com) / [CLUTCH Experiential](https://www.clutchexperiential.com/).

 - 🔭 I’m currently most focused on projects for work, plus occasional side projects and open-source contribution on my GitHub.
 - 🧠 I primarily work in TypeScript, with Vue.js for frontend and Node.js/Express for backend.
 - 📫 Best way to reach me would be over email (linked on my GitHub profile).